areebafatima21/movie-reommendation/README.md

-# PopStream: Personalized Movie Recommendation App
+# PopStream🎥 : Personalized Movie Recommendation App 🎥

 ## Overview
 PopStream is a web application that provides personalized movie recommendations based on user input,